aio-libs/aiohttp/docs/web_reference.rst

 .. class:: RouteTableDef()

-   A mutable sequence of :class:`RouteDef` instances (implements :class:`abc.collections.Sequence` protocol).
+   A sequence of :class:`RouteDef` instances (implements :class:`abc.collections.Sequence` protocol).

    In addition to all standard :class:`list` methods the class